BlueBrain/Search/CONTRIBUTING.md

 the proposed contribution and its implementation.

 ### <a name="Aui"></a> Add unit tests
-Concerning CI test, we are running various checks on linting, unit tests, docs, and packaging.
+Concerning CI tests, we are running various checks on linting, unit tests, docs, and packaging.
 If you are adding or modifying a functionality in the code, you are also expected to provide a unit test demonstrating and checking the new behavior.